w-mcilhagga/jsparser/README.md

 let mult_op = () => match('*') || match('/')
 ```

-If we run this parser on the previous input, we get
+Running this new parser on the previous input gives

 ```javascript
 {